rust-lang-nursery/rust-cookbook/src/net.md

 [![reqwest-badge]][reqwest] [![cat-net-badge]][cat-net]

 Query the [GitHub Users Endpoint](https://api.github.com/users) using a HEAD request and then inspect the response code to determine success.
-The [`reqwest::Client`] offers a timeout option which accepts a [`Duration`] as an argument.
 This is a quick way to query a rest resource without needing to receive a body.
+You can also configure the [`reqwest::Client`] to use a timeout which ensures that a request will not last longer than what it is configured with.

 ```rust,no_run
 #[macro_use]